doki-programs/kavka-nest/README.md

 ```

-ou can access to kafka messages headers, topic, partition, offset, timestamp, and so on in your *HandleMessage** implementation.
+You can access to kafka messages headers, topic, partition, offset, timestamp, and so on in your ***HandleMessage*** implementation.
 Here is a simple implementation:

 ```go
 func (c *sampleConsumer) HandleMessage(msg *kafka.Message) error {